-At some point, you might just want your food to be warm without the use of electricity.
-Perhaps you’re not at home and don’t have access to an oven or electricity, or perhaps you don’t have the technology needed to keep food warm.
+Have you ever found yourself without electricity, wondering how you’ll keep food warm for dinner?
+Maybe you’re not at home and don’t have access to an oven or electricity, or maybe you don’t have the tools to keep your food warm.

 1. Use towels and foil for insulation